 Goalie skate blades are thicker and longer than player skate blades.
 They are made this way because goalies primarily perform side-to-side movements in the crease.

-Goalies do, of course, still skate around the ice during the game.
-They also need to rely on their skate blades to get them by when they play the puck or leave the crease.
+Of course, goalies still skate around the ice during the game.
+They must also rely on their skate blades to get them by when they play the puck or leave the crease.

-Their thicker and wider blades will still get goalies around fine, but their design doesn’t give precedence to optimal skating performance.
+Their thicker and wider blades will still get goalies around fine.
+Still, their design doesn't give precedence to optimal skating performance.
 The blades are also made thicker so they can withstand regularly stopping pucks.

-This somewhat minor difference in the skate blade best supports the side-to-side edgework that goalies most commonly perform throughout the game.
+This minor difference in the skate blade best supports the side-to-side edgework goalies most commonly perform throughout the game.

-Most goalies will want to keep their skates relatively sharp, the same way that players would.
+Most goalies will want to keep their skates relatively sharp, as players would.
 Other goalies, however, prefer a duller skate blade.

-NHL goalie Robin Lehner, for example, emphasizes how he relies on the toes of his skates for his movements in net.
-He therefore prefers the rest of the blade to be duller, so he can maximize his cross-crease movement.
+NHL goalie Robin Lehner, for example, emphasizes how he relies on the toes of his skates for his movements in the net.
+He, therefore, prefers the rest of the blade to be duller, so he can maximize his cross-crease movement.

-But most goalies will regularly sharpen their skate blades, as skaters also do.
-Skaters would never sharpen their blades just once per season, however, as Lehner describes.
+But most goalies will regularly sharpen their skate blades, as skaters do.
+However, as Lehner describes, skaters would never sharpen their blades just once per season.